arnaudkdbtr/M1S1-R-Subtitle-Translation-Assistant/README.md

 ### Search for Subtitles:

-Enter the name of the movie : La haine
+Enter the name of the movie : "La haine"

 ```
 Search results :